Tapioca chips

-Tapioca chips are a snack food made from thin wafers of deep fried cassava root.
-It is commonly found in South India and Sri Lanka, as well as in Indonesia where it is known as kripik singkong (cassava chips).
+Tapioca chips are a snack food made from thin wafers of deep-fried cassava root.
+It is commonly found in South India, and Sri Lanka, as well as in Indonesia where it is known as kripik singkong (cassava chips), and in Malaysia known as kerepek ubi.

-It is also a bulk commodity product that is produced and traded, and in this form is used to create products such as alcohol, animal feed, biofuel and starch.
+It is also a bulk commodity product that is produced and traded, and in this form is used to create products such as alcohol, animal feed, biofuel, and starch.

 Overview

 The dish is prepared using raw cassava tubers, whereby the inner rind and outer skin are removed.
-The chips are then fried or deep fried in coconut oil, salted and often spiced with red chili powder.
+The chips are then fried or deep-fried in coconut oil, salted, and often spiced with red chili powder.

 Tapioca chips have a longer shelf life compared to raw cassava tubers.
 The snack is sometimes purveyed and consumed as a street food.

 Some companies mass-produce and purvey prepared tapioca chips that are packaged in bags.

 Variations

 India and Sri Lanka

 The snack is widely available in Tamil Nadu, Kerala, Karnataka, and Sri Lanka.
 High in carbohydrates, it is a crunchy and flavorful snack food, and the chips are crunchier compared to banana chips and potato chips.
 Common variants include the non-spicy and spicy (red chili pepper powder and other spices added).